-- The type of project (this route is better suited to multi-unit residential buildings or developments). - The scale of the project. - The skill set of the professional team. - Client's preferences and willingness to pay for energy modelling.
+- The type of project (this route is better suited to multi-unit residential buildings or larger property developments). - The scale of the project. - The skill set in the professional team. - The developer's preferences and willingness to pay for energy modelling.